 Timothy D. Sisk is Professor and Associate Dean for Research at the Josef Korbel School of International Studies, University of Denver and Director of the Center for Sustainable Development and International Peace (SDIP), a research and policy institute at the School.
 He specializes in conflict prevention, management, and peacebuilding in fragile and post-war contexts.
 His research focuses on the nexus between democracy and governance and the management of conflict in deeply divided societies, especially those emerging from civil war.
 He has conducted extensive research on the role of international and regional organizations, particularly the United Nations, in peace operations, peacemaking, and peacebuilding.

-Joseph Young is an Assistant Professor in the School of Public Affairs at American University.
-His research focuses on the cross-national causes and consequences of political violence and terrorism.
+Joseph Young is Associate Professor with appointments in the School of Public Affairs and School of International Service at American University in Washington, DC.
+He is an expert on terrorism and civil conflict.
 He has published numerous peer-reviewed articles across academic disciplines, including political science, economics, criminology, and international studies.
-Recent articles appear in the Journal of Politics, Perspectives on Politics, Journal of Peace Research, Public Choice, and International Studies Review.
+Recent scholarly articles appear in the Journal of Politics, Perspectives on Politics, Journal of Peace Research, Public Choice, and International Studies Review.
+His editorials have appeared in the National Interest, Huffington Post, World Policy Journal, the Washington Post and other outlets.
 The National Science Foundation and the National Consortium for the Study of Terrorism and Responses to Terrorism (START) have funded his research.